 Seneca said, “Travel and change of place impart new vigor to the mind.”
 As you embark on your financial adventures, how will you incorporate travel and change of place into your plans?
 Many couples have a bucket list of exotic places they would like to explore someday.
 But there are often more options available than couples realize.
 How might the two of you begin exploring the world now, using the budget you have?

-124. What kind of traveling will we do as our financial plans come into fruition?
+124. What kind of traveling will we do as our financial plans come to fruition?

 Although money can’t buy happiness, it can increase our options.
 As your wealth grows, so will your opportunities to see the world.
 This is another conversation starter about money that is designed to help you dream big, and can serve as added motivation to reach your financial goals.